- Do you offer a Masters degree in Psychology?

 - Is an interview required as part of the admission process?

-The behavioral neuroscience, clinical, cognitive, developmental, health, learning & behavior, quantitative, and social areas do conduct in-person interviews as part of their applicant evaluation process.
+The behavioral neuroscience, clinical, cognitive, developmental, health, learning & behavior, quantitative, and social areas do conduct interviews as part of their applicant evaluation process.

 - Must I have been a Psychology major to be eligible to apply?